thma/LtuPatternFactory/README.md

 > are higher-order and datatype-generic constructs;
 > these features are already or nearly available now.
 > Quoted from [Design Patterns as Higher-Order Datatype-Generic Programs](http://www.cs.ox.ac.uk/jeremy.gibbons/publications/hodgp.pdf)

->
-> *Crystallizing design patterns*
->
+He also maintains a blog dedicated to [patterns in functional programming](https://patternsinfp.wordpress.com/welcome/).

+I'd like to conclude this section with a quote from Martin Menestrets FP blog:

-> To end with FP benefits, there is this curious thing called [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) which is a direct analogy between mathematical concepts and computational calculus (which is what we do, programmers).
+> [...] there is this curious thing called [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) which is a direct analogy between mathematical concepts and computational calculus [...].
 >
 > This correspondence means that a lot of useful stuff discovered and proven for decades in Math can then be transposed to programming, opening a way for a lot of extremely robust constructs for free.
 >